Community Emergency Response Fund

 As a community foundation, we are uniquely positioned to support the ongoing needs of our community and take on unexpected challenges, from the COVID-19 pandemic to local disasters, through grants to our nonprofit partners.

-The Community Foundation is taking steps to proactively mitigate negative impacts of the June 2024 landslide on Teton Pass:
+The Community Foundation took proactive steps to mitigate the adverse impacts of the June 2024 landslide on Teton Pass:

 About